HL7/fhir-for-fair/input/pagecontent/FHIRandRDAMetrics.md

 <td>Essential</td>
 <td>FHIR specifies standardized mechanisms to access FHIR resources</td>
 <td><p>Please refer to RDA-F1-01M and RDA-F1-01D for the discussion on distinct and identifiable metadata and data FAIR objects</p>
-<p>This requirement is typically fulfilled if the metadata object is expressed in HL7 FHIR and the data will be available in a FHIR server.</p></td>
+<p>This requirement is typically fulfilled if the metadata object is expressed in HL7 FHIR and available in a FHIR server.</p></td>
 </tr>
 <tr style="border: 1px solid gray; ">
 <td>RDA-A1-04D</td>